faryabiLab/Azurify/README.md

 ```
 python azurify.py -i /path/to/input.tsv -o /path/to/output.tsv
 ```
 Azurify expects the following columns as input: CHROM, POS, REF, ALT, FAF, GENE, PCHANGE, EFFECT, EXON_Rank.
-All values can be derived when annotating a VCF with [snpEff](https://pcingola.github.io/SnpEff/snpeff/introduction/), but native VCF/TSV support for bed-like files is to be released shortly.
+All values can be derived when annotating a VCF with [snpEff](https://pcingola.github.io/SnpEff/snpeff/introduction/).
+VCF and hg38 support are scheduled for the next release.
+Currently Azurify works using hg19 locations.

 Example Input: